Mary Shirville: Biography

 Shirville subsequently held positions in several flower arranging societies.
 She was the first Chair of the NAFAS South Midlands area in 1962.
-From 1983 until 1985 she was the national chair of NAFAS and awarded its National Associate of Honour.
+From 1983 until 1985, she was the national chair of NAFAS and was awarded its National Associate of Honour.
 The Mary Gough Salver is awarded in the floral art section at the Monmouthshire Show.

 In 1983, Shirville joined the RHS Review Committee and was awarded an RHS Honorary Fellow in recognition of her contribution to the review of the society's governance and activities.
 She served on the RHS Council from 1988 until 1995.
 She was awarded the RHS Victoria Medal of Honour in 1993.
 Shirville served on several other committees until 2004, including as chair of the Floral Arrangement Committee.

 Her first husband died in 1970, and she remarried first Maurice Newnes and then Paul Shirville in 1995 (deceased 13 December 2006).

 Publications

 Shirville was editor of the NAFAS South Midlands area magazine between 1968 and 1973.